-Name: First thing you must learn is character’s name.
-Name of a person always tells you where he belongs, what his family is.
-Often in some part of world names tell the class or business of a person.
-Hence, note those smalls details associated with the name.
+Name: First thing you must learn is the character’s name.
+The name of a person always tells you where he belongs, and what his family is.
+Often in some parts of the world names tell the class or business of a person.
+Hence, note those small details associated with the name.

-Beliefs: our own personal beliefs make us what we are, how we think and how we handle certain situations.
-The same way a character will have his or own personal opinions.
+Beliefs: our own personal beliefs make us what we are, how we think, and how we handle certain situations.
+In the same way, a character will have his or her own personal opinions.
 For me, this is one of the most important aspects of any character to analyze.
 It will help you answer very specific questions like what the character will react or what actions a character must take in givens situations.

-Asthe best way to learn character’s personal opinion is to ask the writer of the script because some time the script doesn’t convey the internal make up a character.
+The best way to learn a character’s personal opinion is to ask the writer of the script because sometimes the script doesn’t convey the internal make of a character.

-Keeping this in mind, you will get know the character you are going to play.
+Keeping this in mind, you will get to know the character you are going to play.

 2nd: What time is it?

-Significance of time plays key role in any story.
+The significance of time plays a key role in any story.
 What it does is, gives you its set of rules that you cannot break.
-Learn in which century or decade does the story take place.
+Learn in which century or decade the story take place.
 Do some research on that era of the story.
-Look for how people dressed, how they speak, what was in trend, technology.
+Look for how people dressed, how they speak, what was in trend, and technology.
 Familiarize yourself with that time.

 And time also includes which season it is, is it fall, is it autumn, or summer.
 Take a note of that.
 Even knowing the time of the day is also crucial.
-I often cringe when people handle the early morning or very late-night scene with normal voice or with energy.
-This is the time when your body energy is to the lowest.
-If you play with groggy voice, and little moody way, audience will relate to the scene more effectively.
+I often cringe when people handle the early morning or very late-night scene with a normal voice or with energy.
+This is the time when your body’s energy is to its lowest.
+If you play with groggy voice, and little moody way, the audience will relate to the scene more effectively.

 3rd: Where am I?

-After the question who am I, this is the most important of the Uta Hagen 9 questions because place in which the story takes place effects the character the most.
+The question who am I, is the most important of all 9 questions because the place in which the story takes place affects the character the most.
 The feel and emotions of the story come from the world it takes place.
 I believe the place itself acts as a character in a story.

-Everyone love the sitcom friends.
+Everyone loves the sitcom friends.
 The actors of the series believed that the apartment of Monica Gellar was another character for them.

-So, if your story is limited to a city, or town or even a house, study it thoroughly.
-If possible spend few days in that place to get feel of that place.
+So, if your story is limited to a city, town, or even a house, study it thoroughly.
+If possible spend a few days in that place to get a feel of that place.

 4th: What surrounds me?

-If you are acting for camera it’s a great practice to spend few minutes just exploring the set or the location.
+If you are acting for the camera it’s a great practice to spend a few minutes just exploring the set or the location.
 Note the animate or inanimate objects.
 Play with them.
-Feel the furniture if it’s a interior scene.
+Feel the furniture if it’s an interior scene.
 Feel the weather if it’s an exterior scene.

 Most of the just by exploring you will be hit with unique ideas for playing the scene.
 What the surrounding does is give the triggers for the small actions that could make the scene interesting.

 Just look at this scene below.
 This is the clip from the movie, On the waterfront.
 Observe here how Marlon Brando uses the glove of Eva Marrie Saint.
 The scene wasn’t planned that way.
-The glove fell accidently, and Marlon instinctively picked up the gloves made it an interesting action out of it.
+The glove fell accidentally, and Marlon instinctively picked up the gloves and made it an interesting action it.
 Just look for yourself: